WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Some Recommended Teams:
 ### Mono Hydro
 Candace - Xingqiu - Yelan/Anemo - Flex
 One of the safer team compositions, since it allows characters with higher energy recharge requirements to build less ER.
 Xingqiu will likely be the character exploiting Candace’s Normal Attack infusion, since he will have a Hydro DMG bonus goblet.
-Yelan works nicely with this team, since she has good off-field damage and makes use of the new hydro resonance.
+Yelan works nicely with this team, since she has good off-field damage and makes use of the new Hydro resonance.
 Sucrose and Kazuha work nicely as the Anemo flex, since they have crowd control and gives enemies Resistance Shred.
 Jean and Sayu also work well, if you think that Xingqiu’s healing is not enough.

 ![](/faq/candace/monohydro.png)